-If you are an investor in Southern California and Central Ohio an excellent way to use your tax return is to add value to the properties you already own.
+If you are an investor in Ohio and Southern California an excellent way to use your tax return is to add value to the properties you already own.
 In our latest post, you’ll learn about improvements you can make to add value to your Ohio and Southern California investment properties.

 Many people will use their tax return on something material or frivolous that only provides a one time reward.
 But what if instead of using your tax return on a new tablet or tv, you used the money to build equity in your home?
 Adding value to your property will only benefit you over time.
-Keep reading to learn about some of the best ways to use your tax return to add value to your Southern California and Central Ohio investment property.
+Keep reading to learn about some of the best ways to use your tax return to add value to your Ohio and Southern California investment property.

 Replace old, worn out appliances with their more efficient counterparts.
 Your new appliances will ultimately pay for themselves over time by providing lower electric bills and maintenance costs.
 Newer and efficient appliances will be a huge draw if you are attempting to rent the property out.
 Prospective tenants will likely be paying their own utility bills and will jump at the opportunity to save some money.
 Increasing the efficiency of your appliances will offer benefits for years to come.

 A few small changes to your front yard can make a huge difference in the way your property is seen by prospective buyers or renters.
 A few easy things you can replace include the front door, mailbox, porch light, and house numbers.
 Updating your landscaping with new flower beds or trees isn’t a bad idea either and can be done for a relatively low cost.

 Painting a room can completely transform it and give it new life.
 Plus it is a project that can be done pretty inexpensively in comparison to other renovations within your home.
 You’ll likely be able to do most of the work yourself, paying only for the materials and the cost of your time.